June 23, 2023

 These are a couple of additional morning favorites that are super easy to put together the next time you need breakfast or brunch recipes.

-IN THE FREEZER: Leftover pancakes can also be frozen for up to 3 months.
-I like to put 4 small pancakes in separate small baggies and freeze them.
-This makes grab-and-go super easy.
+IN THE FREEZER: Leftover pancakes can also be frozen for up to three months.
+I like to put four small pancakes in separate small baggies and freeze them.

 All you need to make these tasty bite-sized pancakes are a muffin tin and a few simple ingredients.

-This is a fun, yet easy, option for your next breakfast or brunch.
+This is a fun yet easy option for your next breakfast or brunch.
 You can even top off your mini cakes with any number of toppings, from fruit and powdered sugar to sprinkles and chocolate sauce!

 The easiest way to reheat these is in the microwave on a microwave-safe plate for a few seconds to make an easy breakfast that the kids can make themselves.